AI-thpremed/Binocular-Fundus-Images-ARWMC-Evaluation/README.md

 Build_MultiModel_szzyy_pair_onlyimg_convnext: Based on the ConVNext approach.

+Based on retinal fundus images from both eyes, the best achievable metric for predicting ARWMC is F1: 0.811.

+This demonstrates that retinal images, especially retinal vessels, can reflect the condition of patients' white matter.

+However, to improve this result require more datasets and further experiments.

 Furthermore, we conducted a step-by-step masking experiment on retinal fundus images.
 The experimental results are as follows: